-A Professional Development Fund will be allotted to each faculty member for the purchase of texts, travel to and from professional guilds and meetings (subject to the Seattle School Travel Expense Policy), seminars and conferences (whether attending or presenting), dues for professional organizations, related classes/coursework, research texts (not required for classes taught) and texts for review for future classes.
+A Professional Development Fund is allotted to each faculty member for the purchase of texts, travel to and from professional guilds and meetings (subject to the Seattle School Travel Expense Policy), seminars and conferences (whether attending or presenting), dues for professional organizations, related classes/coursework, research texts (not required for classes taught) and texts for review for future classes.

-The annual Professional Development Fund budget will be set and allotted annually by the Provost.

-The Associate Dean of Teaching & Learning will, in consultation with the Provost, approve expenses requested in advance and within budget.
+The annual Professional Development Fund budget is set and allotted annually by the Provost.
+The Dean of Teaching & Learning, in consultation with the Provost, approve expenses requested in advance and within budget.
 Expenses not covered; parking at the school, licenses for counseling, exam preparation for licenses, and other non-approved expenses.